-Jasper Therapeutics, Inc. and its consolidated subsidiary (collectively, "Jasper" or the "Company"), is a clinical-stage biotechnology company dedicated to enabling cures through focused on developing therapeutics targeting mast and hematopoietic stem cells.
-The Company is focused on the development and commercialization of safer and more effective therapeutic agents for cell driven diseases such as Chronic Spontaneous Urticaria, Chronic Inducible Urticaria, as well as diseases where targeting hematopoietic stem cells can provide benefits, such as Lower to Intermediate Risk Myelodysplastic Syndrome, and novel conditioning regimens for stem cell transplantation and ex-vivo gene therapy, a technique in which genetic manipulation of cells is performed outside of the body prior to transplantation.
+Jasper Therapeutics, Inc. and its consolidated subsidiary, Jasper Tx Corp. (collectively, "Jasper" or the "Company"), is a clinical-stage biotechnology company focused on developing therapeutics targeting mast cell driven diseases such as Chronic Spontaneous Urticaria, Chronic Inducible Urticaria, as well as chronic spontaneous urticaria and chronic inducible urticaria.
+The Company also has ongoing programs in diseases where targeting diseased hematopoietic stem cells can provide benefits, such as Lower lower to Intermediate Risk Myelodysplastic Syndrome, intermediate risk myelodysplastic syndrome, and novel stem cell transplant conditioning regimens.

 The Company is headquartered in Redwood City, California.

-On September 24, 2021 (the "Closing Date"), the Company consummated the previously announced business combination (the "Business Combination" or "Reverse Recapitalization" for accounting purposes) pursuant to the terms of the Business Combination Agreement, dated as of May 5, 2021 (the "BCA"), by and among Amplitude Healthcare Acquisition Corporation ("AMHC"), Ample Merger Sub, Inc., a then-wholly-owned subsidiary of AMHC ("Merger Sub"), and the pre-Business Combination Jasper Therapeutics, Inc. (now named Jasper Tx Corp.) ("Old Jasper").
-Pursuant to the terms of the BCA, on the Closing Date, (i) Merger Sub merged with and into Old Jasper, with Old Jasper as the surviving company in the Business Combination, and, after giving effect to such Business Combination, Old Jasper became a wholly owned subsidiary of AMHC and changed its name to "Jasper Tx Corp.", and (ii) AMHC changed its name to "Jasper Therapeutics, Inc.".
+On September 24, 2021 (the "Closing Date"), The Company is a Delaware corporation and was incorporated in March 2018.
+In September 2021, the Company consummated the previously announced business combination (the "Business Combination" or "Reverse Recapitalization" for accounting purposes) pursuant to the terms of the Business Combination Agreement, dated as of May 5, 2021 (the "BCA"), by and among completed a merger with Amplitude Healthcare Acquisition Corporation ("AMHC"), Ample Merger Sub, Inc., a then-wholly-owned subsidiary of AMHC ("Merger Sub"), and the pre-Business Combination Jasper Therapeutics, Inc. (now named Jasper Tx Corp.) ("Old Jasper").
+Pursuant to the terms of the BCA, on the Closing Date, (i) Merger Sub merged with and into Old Jasper, with Old Jasper as the surviving company in the Business Combination, and, after giving effect to such Business Combination, Old Jasper became a wholly owned subsidiary of AMHC and changed its name to "Jasper Tx Corp.", and (ii) AMHC changed its name to "Jasper Therapeutics, Inc." public company.